Gifts of Real Estate

 Are you tired of the hassles of maintaining your property such as paying taxes, utilities and repair bills?
 Consider donating the property to TPWF in exchange for reliable payments for life for you (and someone else, if you choose).
 When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

 A "bargain sale" is when you sell your property to TPWF for less than fair market value.
 The difference between the actual value and the sale price is considered a gift to us.
-A bargain sale may relieve the tax burden of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction at the same time.
+A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction (when you itemize) at the same time.

 You can contribute any type of appreciated real estate you've owned for more than one year, provided it's unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
 The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm or commercial property.
 Real estate works well with only certain variations of charitable remainder trusts.
 Your estate planning attorney, who will draft your trust, can give you more details.